 Learn to dive lesson – For the diver with little or no experience.
 This group is designed to teach the basic skills of diving while developing safe technique.

-Central Massachusetts Diving is a fully sanctioned AAU Diving Program.
+Central Massachusetts Diving is a fully sanctioned AAU Springboard Diving lesson and team programs.
 The coaches are concerned about the divers’ safety.
 Their experience includes many years of participation in competitive diving as well as coaching at various levels.
 The mission of Central Massachusetts Diving is to provide a high quality, progressive, year-round diving program for divers ranging from entry level to those competing at the national level.
 The training will provide technical and safety instruction to athletes who are (or wish to be) competitive in the sport of springboard diving.

 The CMD Club is a year round, registered Amateur Athletic Union Diving program.
 The goal of the program is to engage athletes of all ages in the sport of competitive springboard diving.
 Each diver will be registered with AAU, and will participate in training sessions that will include them to a wide range of methods and learning experiences.
 Eventually, CMD would like to see each diver in our program compete in sanctioned events, while on high school teams and even succeed while diving in NCAA division schools.